 18.3.
 Data collection

-The survey data was collected via a stand-alone web-survey survey.
+The survey data was collected via a stand-alone web-survey.
 The model questionnaire was translated by the statistics responsible in cooperation with division for methods and division for enterprise surveys at the NSI.
 This is done to make sure that the survey questions in Norwegian is easy to understand and hence hard to misinterpret.
-The translation started in the third quarter 2022.
+The translation started in the third quarter 2023.
 Thereafter, the survey was programmed by survey-programmers from the division for enterprise surveys, based on a technical specification scheme ordered by the statistics responsible, so that the survey includes both mandatory and optional questions with the right filters, and it includes technical functionalities, e.g. automatically controls and checks, explanatory notes, etc. The survey was tested thoroughly by several experts to ensure that there is no errors and technical issue in the web scheme.

-The data collection started 13 February 2023.
+Due to the NSI has implemented the new version of the web-survey and the database was moved to the cloud.
+This led to the data collection started 15 March 2024 - which was later than usual.
 The respondents received an electronic information letter which informs about the survey was available in the Altinn portal, including deadline, and consequences of not responding to the survey.
 When the deadline was reached, the respondents who have not yet answered the survey will get a warning, and a new deadline.
 This new deadline will be about ten days later.
 If this deadline is not met, a compulsory fine will be imposed.
 Throughout the data collection, the NSI was available for any questions the respondents may have regarding the survey.
+Turnover data is collected from the last version from the SBS statistics.
+Employment and economic activity are collected from administrative register data.

 See detailed sections below.